 (g) A political subdivision may acquire or assemble land or real property interest, except by condemnation, and sell, exchange, or otherwise convey the land or interests to an entity for the development of low-income or moderate-income housing.
 The political subdivision shall determine the terms and conditions of the transactions so as to effectuate and maintain the public purpose.
 If conveyance of land under this subsection serves a public purpose, the land may be conveyed for less than its fair market value.
 In this subsection, "entity" means an individual, corporation, partnership, or other legal entity.

-(h) A municipality, other than a municipality with a population of more than one million that is located primarily in a county with a population of two million or more, owning land within 5,000 feet of where the shoreline of a lake would be if the lake were filled to its storage capacity may, without notice or the solicitation of bids, sell the land to the person leasing the land for the fair market value of the land as determined by a certified appraiser.
+(h) A municipality, other than a municipality with a population of more than one million that is located primarily in a county with a population of 2.5 million or more, owning land within 5,000 feet of where the shoreline of a lake would be if the lake were filled to its storage capacity may, without notice or the solicitation of bids, sell the land to the person leasing the land for the fair market value of the land as determined by a certified appraiser.
 While land described by this subsection is under lease, the municipality owning the land may not sell the land to any person other than the person leasing the land.
 To protect the public health, safety, or welfare and to ensure an adequate municipal water supply, property sold by the municipality under this subsection is not eligible for and the owner is not entitled to the exemption provided by Section 11.142(a), Water Code.
 The instrument conveying property under this subsection must include a provision stating that the exemption does not apply to the conveyance.
 In this subsection, "lake" means an inland body of standing water, including a reservoir formed by impounding the water of a river or creek but not including an impoundment of salt water or brackish water, that has a storage capacity of more than 10,000 acre-feet.